 Remember to use your child’s preferred items when encouraging communication, they are not going to be motivated to use the sentence strip if they are not motivated to communicate in the first place.

 You may be interested in using my TV Choice board.
+Once you master using the sentence strip you can move onto responsive requests in phase 5 and attributes.

 As your child increases their independent requests and your book is filled with more symbols you will find yourself having to say no more often.
 It is important not to remove symbols and say no because this is a vital skill your child needs to learn to accept.
 You may want to try using the Universal No Page.